MislavJaksic/Knowledge-Repository/Technology/Storage/Large/PostgreSQL/Operator/CrunchyData/Docs/Quickstart/README.md

 Step 5: Have Some Fun - Create a PostgreSQL Cluster

 The quickstart installation method creates two namespaces that you can deploy your PostgreSQL clusters into called pgouser1 and pgouser2.
-Let’s create a new PostgreSQL cluster in pgouser1:
+Let's create a new PostgreSQL cluster in pgouser1:

 pgo create cluster -n pgouser1 hippo